Available Dogs

 GRACE

-Grace is a Alaskan Malamute, Siberian Husky mix and is approximately 3 years old.
+Grace is a Alaskan Malamute, Siberian Husky, Wolf mix and is approximately 7 years old.

-She came to Roseys Rescue on October27, 2021 from the shelter and she was adopted a few days later by a dog trainer who had her until January 28, 2022 when she came back to us due to the adopter/trainer being charged with animal cruelty and neglect.
+She came to Roseys Rescue on October 27, 2021 from the shelter and she was adopted a few days later by a dog trainer who had her until January 28, 2022 when she came back to us due to the adopter/trainer being charged with animal cruelty and neglect.
 When she came back she was severely underweight and had developed extreme food guarding and high prey drive behaviors while she was at the adopter/trainer’s home.
-Grace had to be put in boarding until April because of the cold temps when she came back, but has been at Rosey’s since April.
 We have tried working with Grace on her food guarding but have not been successful.
 Due to her prey drive she is has been looking for a home where she will be the only pet.
 She cannot go to a home with any dogs, cats, bunnies, guinea pigs or any other small animals.
 She also requires a home with a large secure 6 foot or higher fenced in yard.
 She loves to run and play and would be an escape risk with a fence any lower than 6 ft.
 Grace loves her kiddie pool, sleeping and cuddling in the bed, playing with her huge stuffed caterpillar and to ride in the car.
-She also loves kids, but can be too energetic around small kids.
-Grace is 95 pounds and doesn’t realize how big she is.
+She also loves kids, especially toddlers and is very obedient around them.
+Grace is a big girl at 95 pounds but doesn’t realize how big she is.
 Grace is spayed, up to date on vaccines, wormed, microchipped and on monthly flea/tick/heartworm prevention.
-She has also undergone heartworm treatments last May/June and is now heartworm free.
-Grace has been with Roseys Rescue over a year now and while she is very much loved and cared for, she deserves a home of her own!
+She has also undergone heartworm treatments and is now heartworm free.
+Grace has been with Roseys Rescue over 3 years now and while she is very much loved and cared for, she deserves a home of her own!
 Grace is a wonderful and happy dog and she loves all people.

 Grace is in need of sponsorship while she is at Roseys Rescue until she is able to find the appropriate home.